ucsb-cs48-s20/project-s0-t4-new-city/docs/DEPLOY.md

 #!/usr/bin/env bash
 heroku config:set PRODUCTION_PROPERTIES="$(cat secrets-heroku.properties)" "$@"

-If you deploy now, you will see the error still there.
-But don’t worry, we still need to connect our app to heroku psql database
+If you deploy now, you will probably see our app without any data!
+That's fine and let's put data into it

 # Step 9: Connection to database
 * Run: source loaddata.sh YOUR_HEROKU_APP_NAME